Syte1/DeskBuddy/README.md

 ## General Info
 This browser based web application to ...
-This is Belal Kourkmas and I am excited about this project because I think the output of this can be very useful to me
+This is Christie Tsang.
+I am excited about the project because we get to create an app

 ## Technologies
 Technologies used for this project: